mitranim/espo/readme.md

 Espo is friendly to 🔧🐒.
 Many useful tools are exposed but undocumented, to avoid bloating the docs.
 Take the time to skim the source file `espo.mjs`.

 ## Changelog

+### 0.6.2

+After the initial computation on first property access, comp now recomputes only when triggered.

+### 0.6.1

+Minor correction in files pushed to NPM.

 ### 0.6.0